 Despite advances in technology, word of mouth still belongs on this list of effective golf membership promo ideas.
 It’s always a good idea to call on your existing members to recruit friends, family or colleagues.
 Similar to the LPGA’s highly successful #inviteHER initiative, private clubs have seen positive results when they actively invite individuals, couples or families to join their group of members.

 Another trend that your club should keep an eye on is the return of former golfers to the game.
 Outdoor social activities were at a premium when the pandemic first hit, and much of the increased play and participation we are seeing now has to do with individuals rediscovering the game after giving it up.
-Private clubs should take advantage of this trend and try to re-engage members who have left the club in recent years.
+Clubs should take advantage of this trend and try to re-engage members who have left in recent years.
 Perhaps they weren’t playing enough to justify their membership costs, but now that there is more demand to play the game, they will want to get involved.

 Provide added value for joining the club

 Adding value to your membership packages is one way you can influence the decision making process.
-From guest privileges and flexible dues payments to exclusive access to on-site amenities, there are plenty of ways to add value.
+From perks, privileges and flexible dues payments to exclusive access to on-site amenities, there are plenty of ways to add value.
 Showcasing these perks via your website, social media and email communications is essential to attract the younger audiences all clubs are looking for.
 Consider the way Peebles Golf Club in Scotland touts the benefits of membership on its website.

 Looking for other ideas?
 Explore partnerships with local gyms and swim clubs if your club lacks these amenities.
 You can also try establishing reciprocal relationships with other golf clubs in the area.
 Regardless of whether these add-ons are included in the membership price or offered at a discounted cost, they can go a long way towards reducing sticker shock for those who are on the fence.